24255scouting/24255scouting.github.io/README.md

 ## Conclusion

-The FTC Scouting Assistant is a powerful tool to streamline the scouting process for FTC teams.
-By utilizing both the webpage and the Python script, teams can efficiently record and manage match data.
-Happy scouting!
+The FTC Scouting Assistant is a tool designed to streamline the scouting process for teams.
+Feel free to distribute, download, edit, or re-publish the code.
+Happy Scouting!